Maryland Architecture, Planning and Preservation

 Lead in professional education / learning:

-- Integrate service learning (real world, actual problems with community clients) into studios and courses.
+1) Integrate service/experiential learning (real world, actual problems with community clients) into studios and coursework.

-- Intensify communication skills (verbal, oral and graphic)
+4) Intensify communication skills (written, oral and graphic)

-- Create a center piece course on sustainability for all students in the School
+1) Create a centerpiece course on sustainability for all students in the School

-Recruit and retain high quality students to all programs:
+Recruit and retain high quality students to all programs through increased opportunities and resources:

 Contribute to the advancement of the professions by faculty and students: